gcafure/gcafure/README.md

 ### Hello, welcome! 🖐️

-My name is Guilherme and I'm 25 years old.
+My name is Guilherme and I'm 27 years old.

-I'm a system analysis and development student who loves technology and how it can transform people's lives...
+I'm a software engineer who loves technology and how it can transforms people's lives...

--   💻 Mid-level Developer Analyst at Montreal Informática;
+-   💻 Software Engineer at Montreal Informática;
--   🚀 Java, Spring Framework, React;
+-   🚀 Java, Spring Framework, React, Docker, RabbitMQ;
 -   🎓 Graduate in Systems Analysis and Development;
 -   📚 Studying Clean Code, SOLID design principles and software architecture;
 -   💬 Ask me about tech, sports, astronomy, games and coffee.